toledy/spotify/generate_playlist.md

 **Conclusion**

 Spotify’s music recommendation engine is vital to the company for two primary reasons.
-First, Spotify's foremost revenue source is its paying customer base - being able to offer these customers good service in the form of relevant music is vital.
-Second, Spotify is incentivized to provide non-paying customers with relevant recommendations in the hope of converting those customers to paying ones instead.
+Firstly, Spotify's foremost revenue source is its paying customer base - being able to offer these customers good service in the form of relevant music is vital.
+Secondly, Spotify is incentivized to provide non-paying customers with relevant recommendations in the hope of converting those customers to paying ones instead.

 With this backdrop in mind, we set out to accomplish two main tasks: